Canna self catering

 NTS Ranger Service

-The NTS Canna Ranger Service aims to look after and promote the natural heritage of Canna and Sanday.
+The National Trust for Scotland (NTS) Canna Engagement Ranger aims to look after and promote the natural heritage of Canna and Sanday.
 The islands are comprised of a rich variety of habitats including coastal grassland and machair, wet and dry heath, blanket bog, steep maritime cliffs, basalt columns and grazed pasture that are home to a diverse range of wildlife species.
 The islands and surrounding marine habitat feature 20,000 seabirds including puffin and guillemot, numerous birds of prey including both Golden Eagle and White-Tailed (Sea) Eagle, corncrake, breeding waders, otters, basking sharks, cetaceans including bottle-nose dolphin and minke whale, butterflies, moths and a vast range of flora, fungi and lichens.

-Our role includes biological monitoring and surveying of these amazing habitats and species, guided walks showcasing the natural and archaeological heritage of Canna, visitor and community engagement, environmental education and practical conservation tasks.
+The Ranger’s role includes visitor engagement through exciting educational activities & events including guided walks showcasing the natural & archaeological heritage of Canna, community engagement, wildlife & habitat monitoring, and practical conservation & countryside management.
 Our aim is to care for, share knowledge and promote the natural heritage of these islands.
 Look out for events that we will be running throughout the year.
-Keep updated on our activities and the wildlife of Canna by following our Canna Ranger Service Twitter account - https://twitter.com/CannaRangersNTS
+Keep updated on our activities and the wildlife of Canna by following our Canna Ranger Service Instagram account - https://www.instagram.com/cannarangernts/

 Toilet & Shower Facilities